mahadnav/population-optimized-monitors/README.md

 ├── .gitignore       # Specifies intentionally untracked files to ignore ├── LICENSE          # Contains the project's license (MIT License) ├── README.md        # This file
-├── main.py          # The main entry point for the Streamlit application ├── requirements.txt # A list of the Python packages required to run the project └── helpers/
+├── app.py          # The main entry point for the Streamlit application ├── requirements.txt # A list of the Python packages required to run the project └── helpers/
-    └── utils.py     # Helper functions for the core analysis (e.g., k-means)
+    └── utils.py     # Helper functions for the core analysis (e.g., weighted k-means)
 ```

 ## Contributing